Chrotesque/ci-portfolio-project-1/README.md

 * ## **Strategy**
     ### **Target Audience**
-    The target audience of this website are people that are looking to have affordable custom made artwork for various purposes.
+    The target audience of this website are people that are looking to have affordable custom made artwork for various purposes, so far the range includes posters, logos, stickers, tattoos, portraits and various others.
+Once contact has been established, the website will be less useful, thus the main focus is on first time visitors as subsequent contact will take place off the website and new additions to the portfolio won't matter to existing customers, only to new ones.

     ### **Business Goals**
     - Acquiring new clients to grow in reach ultimately